| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 OFFSET_TYPE

-whose
+POINTER_TYPE whose

-.
+TREE_TYPE is an OFFSET_TYPE.
 For a data member X::m

-and the TREE_TYPE
+the TYPE_OFFSET_BASETYPE is X and the TREE_TYPE is

-the type of m
+the type of m.

 TYPENAME_TYPE

-.
-If the type is specified via a
+IDENTIFIER_NODE for A. If the type is specified via a

-template-id, then TYPENAME_TYPE_FULLNAME
+template-id, then TYPENAME_TYPE_FULLNAME yields a

 node is implicitly generated in support for the implicit typename

-extension; in which case the TREE_TYPE
+extension; in which case the TREE_TYPE is a type node for the

 base-class.